Celia (1949 film)

 Celia (also known as Celia – The Sinister Affair of Poor Aunt Nora) is a 1949 British comedy-thriller second feature ('B') film directed by Francis Searle and starring Hy Hazell, Bruce Lester and John Bailey.
-Denis Wreford was the art director, Jimmy Sangster was second assistant and Phil Leakey handled makeup.
 It was written by A.R.
 Rawlinson and Searle, with additional dialogue by Roy Plomley, and was based on the 1948 BBC radio serial of the same title by Edward J. Mason.
 It was made by Hammer Films.
-It began production on 4 April 1949, and was completed on 12 May.
-It was released on 29 August 1949 to generally good reviews.
-The film had a built-in audience made up of listeners to the Celia BBC radio program, and Hammer thought the film would make Hy Hazell a star.
+The film had a built-in audience made up of listeners to the Celia radio program, and Hammer thought the film would make Hy Hazell a star.

 Plot

 Celia, an unemployed actress, is reluctantly persuaded by private detective Larry Peters to once again help him with a case.
 She has a flair for undertaking character rôles but mainly agrees so she can buy a fashionable hat with the fee Larry offers to pay her.
 Celia poses as a cockney maid for a week in a large house where Lester Martin is suspected of marrying Aunt Nora, a much older woman, for her money and plans to kill her with poison.
 Lester falls victim himself to a death trap he sets for the old lady.
 When Celia goes to the hat store, she finds that Aunt Nora has already gone there and purchased the very hat that Celia was planning to buy.